vanderlindenma/energy-communities-usmap/README.md

 There are a number of features I did not take the time to replicate from the original.
 These include:

 - Circle-color-specific scales and legends,
-- Tooltip formating (including adding units)
+- Tooltip formatting (including adding units)
 - Less "aggressive" tooltip (including smaller fonts)

 There are also a number of features I couldn't find a quick way to replicated using Plotly.
 These include: